simonkosina/bootdev-gator/README.md

 # Blog aggreGATOR project from Boot.Dev

 Simple blog aggre**GATOR** project from Boot.Dev.
-Allows users to subscribe to different RSS feeds, periodically fetch them, store published posts in a database and browse through them.
+Allows users to subscribe to different RSS feeds, periodically fetch them, store published posts in a database, and browse through them.

 More information about the assignment can be found [here](https://www.boot.dev/courses/build-blog-aggregator-golang).

 ## Setup
-We'll need a PostgreSQL database in order to store information about users, the feeds they follow and published posts.
+You'll need a PostgreSQL database to store information about users, the feeds they follow, and published posts.

-1. Copy the provided example `.env.default` file to `.env`, to make sure correct environment variables are present when running the containers.
+1. Copy the provided example `.env.default` file to `.env` to ensure the correct environment variables are present when running the containers.
 Feel free to update the values to suit your needs.

 ```bash
 cp .env.default .env
 ```

 2. Spin up the PostgreSQL database container.
-Second container, running the image defined in the `goose` directory, will be build in order to execute the database migrations from `sql/schema`.
+A second container, running the image defined in the `goose` directory, will be built to execute the database migrations from `sql/schema`.

 ```bash
 $ docker compose up